mehrdad-ataee/AmazonScrapper/README.md

 An Amazon Scrapper Written In Python For Personal Educational Purposes

 This program is written in python using selenium to rip required data out of Amazon webstore.
+All scrapped data is getting saved into a sqlite3 database file, You may convert the database to a csv file later on.

+There are plenty of options in ASConfig.py to play around, Take a look!

+Requirements -> A .txt file with product links you want to scrap (Please note that this app is only guaranteed to work properly for the Laptop category)
+You need to synchronize your file name with ASConfig.py settings

+Execute ASFront.py and follow instructions.

 Further analysis of Amazon shows the structure in which the web page is built upon,

 HTML structure and required XPaths for the product page is as follow: